ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - If you could live anywhere in the world for a year, where would it be?
 - If you could see one movie again for the first time, what would it be and why?
 - If you could rename yourself, what name would you pick?

+- If your body made a sound effect every time you blinked, what sound would be the most inconvenient?
+- Which band / artist – dead or alive would play at your funeral?
+- If you had to delete all but 3 apps from your smartphone, which ones would you keep?